These are the projects I’ve published. Click an image to check it out.

 Published by McFarland, our chapter explores the evolution of technological connection via social media complicates modern relationships.
 Through a comparative analysis of the films Warm Bodies and Her (2013), we argue zombie romances present an alternative reality, devoid of the cyber connectedness of the modern age. – co-authored with Jack Arnal.

 Published in Computers and Composition Online, this piece on kairos comes in three versions: academic essay, infographic, and a toggle.
 Each version presents information in a different way in an effort to be #kairotic.
 Also, there are Star Wars references and supercuts and and exploration of what #kairos means to social media – co-authored with Cate Blouke and Daniel Schafer.

 Published in Women and Language Alternative Texts, this webtext explores material rhetorics, flatulence, and how it is presented in Beano commercials.
-It argues about how rhetoric is more than symbols like pictures, words, and sounds and is ingestible – co-authored with Daniel Schafer.
+Rhetoric is more than symbols like pictures, words, and sounds.
+It’s ingestible – co-authored with Daniel Schafer.

 Published in Harlot of the Arts: A Revealing Look at the Arts of Persuasion, this webtext examines the performance and ethics of live tweeting at conferences.
 It has a really sweet design and was co-authored with Cate Blouke.

 Published in Computers and Composition Online, “Readymade Rhetoric” looks at the debate in rhetoric and composition circles about whether to teach code or to not teach code.
 It argues for a “love the one you’re with” pedagogy – co-authored with Robert Kachur.